rsalmond/TIL/isms.md

 Affective realism: "the phenomenon that you experience what you believe" (LFB - "How Emotions Are Made") "(the) brain continually predicts the meaning of sensations (e.g., identifying a sound as a siren, or a visual array as a face) in part by representing the current state of the body and the immediate physiological impact that similar sensory events have entailed in the past." ([article](doi.org/10.1007/s42761-022-00114-9))

+---

+Pragmatism: views language and thought as tools for prediction, problem solving, and action, rather than describing, representing, or mirroring reality.
+Pragmatists contend that most philosophical topics—such as the nature of knowledge, language, concepts, meaning, belief, and science—are best viewed in terms of their practical uses and successes.

+> Kinda sounds like the Behaviourism of meaning.

 ## TODO